sillkongen/vim-bada-ving/README.md

 - Ansible 2.9 or higher
 - Python 3.6 or higher
-- For Windows:
-  - PowerShell 5.1 or higher
-  - Chocolatey (will be installed automatically if not present)
 - For macOS:
   - Homebrew (will be installed automatically if not present)
 - For Linux: